sezaras85/Sentient-ai-Dobby-70B/README.md

-1. Get an API Key from Firework AI
+1. Get an API Key from Firework AI.

  ```bash
 1. Go to the [Firework AI](https://firework.ai) website.